 These tutorials are published in series, with each lesson demonstrating a new concept in SilverStripe development.
 To give them context, we have created an imaginary client that we’ll be working for, who needs a custom web application.
 Their application will allow users to book and list holiday rentals, much like HomeAway or AirBnB, only to give it an element of distinction, all the listings are in Middle Earth.
 The name of the website is appropriately One Ring Rentals.

 You should have a basic working knowledge of object-oriented PHP and MySQL.
-If you are new to PHP, we recommend the tutorial at Codecademy.
+If you're new to PHP, we recommend Sitepoint.
 Since the project assumes that a designer has already done all of our HTML and CSS, there will be very little, if any, frontend work.

 Each lesson includes a screencast and a written tutorial.
 They follow each other very closely, and in general, share all the same information.
 Lessons move through the project in a linear fashion, putting most of the advanced topics further down the track.

 The source code for every lesson is on Github.
 Each lesson contains a link to its respective subdirectory in the repository.
 Lessons are subdivided into "begin" and "end" states, where the "begin" directory is the state of the code before the lesson begins, and the "end" is how it should look when the lesson is complete.

 For example, if you're working on Lesson 11, you'll want to go to the "Lesson-11-begin" directory, run "composer install" and follow the tutorial.
 If you get stuck, or if you want to compare your work to the final outcome, go to the directory "Lesson-11-end".

 All the tutorials are published online, here in this section, but if you want a local copy, you'll find them all in the "__tutorials" directory in the source code repository.